jboss-bpms/openshift-cartridge-brms/README.md

 2.- When executing the above command, a list of forwarded ports will be visible.
 This ports are forwarded until you finish the rhc client process (executed using <code>port-forward</code> argument).
 So DO NOT close this terminal until the application repository is fully cloned.

-3.- Once OpenShift application ports are forwarded, you can run <code>git clone</code> using this URL: <code>ssh://&lt;app_user&gt;@127.0.0.1:9521/&lt;app_name&gt;</code> (NOTE that the user for the ssh connection is not a system user, is a BPMS application user)
+3.- Once OpenShift application ports are forwarded, you can run <code>git clone</code> using this URL: <code>ssh://&lt;app_user&gt;@127.0.0.1:9521/&lt;app_name&gt;</code> (NOTE that the user for the ssh connection is not a system user, is a BRMS application user)

-This is an example of cloning a application repository named _test-repo_ using a BPMS application user with login _bpm-admin_.
+This is an example of cloning a application repository named _test-repo_ using a BRMS application user with login _brms-admin_.
 The application name is _test-app_:

     rhc port-forward test-app
-    git clone ssh://bpm-admin@127.0.0.1:9521/test-repo
+    git clone ssh://brms-admin@127.0.0.1:9521/test-repo

 IMPORTANT NOTE: If when trying to clone the application repository you see this error: